US cruise industry sees increased bookings for 2012

-NEW YORK Cruise lines see smooth sailings and increased bookings in 2012, despite the tragic sinking of the Costa Concordia off the coast of Italy earlier this year, which travel experts feared would take a toll on the industry.
+NEW YORK, July 18 Cruise lines see smooth sailings and increased bookings in 2012, despite the tragic sinking of the Costa Concordia off the coast of Italy earlier this year, which travel experts feared would take a toll on the industry.

 Nearly 15 percent expected growth of more than 25 percent in 2012 over last year and a quarter predicted a rise of between 11 and 15 percent.